compensator-cgp/compensator-docs/docs/overview/05_voting.md

 - `support`: Vote direction (0 = Against, 1 = For)
 - `reason`: Optional explanation for the vote (can be empty string)

+**Requirements:**
+- Only the contract owner (delegate) can call these functions
+- Proposal must be in Active or Pending state
+- Cannot vote twice on the same proposal

 ## Delegate Rewards

 When a delegate votes correctly on a proposal:

-1. **Winning Stakes**: Delegates earn 100% of all stakes placed on the winning side
+- **Winning Stakes**: Delegates earn 100% of all stakes placed on the winning side
-2. **Performance Tracking**: Successful votes and total rewards are tracked
+- **Performance Tracking**: Successful votes and total rewards are tracked
-3. **Automatic Distribution**: Rewards are transferred to the delegate
+- **Automatic Distribution**: Rewards are transferred to the delegate

 ## Proposal Lifecycle

 ### 1. Proposal Detection
-- New proposals are automatically detected
+- New proposals are automatically detected when staking occurs
 - Proposal state is tracked (Active, Pending, etc.)
 - Creation timestamps are recorded

 ### 2. Voting Period
-- Delegates can cast votes during Active state
+- Delegates can cast votes during Active or Pending state
-- Voting power is calculated at proposal snapshot
+- Voting power is calculated from all delegated COMP
 - Votes are recorded with full transparency

 ### 3. Resolution
-- Proposals are resolved based on the governors state
+- Proposals are resolved based on the Compound Governor state
 - Winning stakes are distributed to delegates
 - Losing stakes are returned to delegators

 ### 4. Stake Reclamation
 - Delegators can reclaim losing stakes after resolution
 - Automatic resolution after 30 days if not manually resolved

+## Vote Information Storage

+The contract stores comprehensive vote information for transparency:

+### Vote Tracking
+- **Vote Status**: Whether the contract has voted on a proposal
+- **Vote Direction**: The direction of each vote (For/Against)
+- **Voting Power**: Total voting power used in each vote
+- **Timing**: Block number and timestamp of each vote
+- **Transaction Hash**: Blockchain transaction for verification
+- **Reason**: Optional explanation for the vote

+### Performance Metrics
+- **Total Votes**: Number of proposals voted on
+- **Successful Votes**: Number of correct votes
+- **Total Rewards**: Cumulative rewards earned from voting
+- **Voting Power Used**: Total voting power across all votes

 ## Best Practices for Delegates